WanjikuSharon/alx-low_level_programming/0x0C-more_malloc_free/README.md

      - The _calloc function allocates memory for an array of nmemb elements of size bytes each and returns a pointer to the allocated memory.
      - The memory is set to zero
      - If nmemb or size is 0, then _calloc returns NULL
+     - If malloc fails, then _calloc returns NULL